Coded Illumination for Improved Lensless Imaging: Related Work

 Signal recovery from ill-conditioned and under-determined systems is a classical and long-standing problem in signal processing.
-A number of methods have been proposed to tackle these problems over the decades \cite{candes2006compressive,rudin1992tv,golun1996matrix}.
+A number of methods have been proposed to tackle these problems over the decades \cite{candes2006compressive,rudin1992tv,golub1996matrix}.
 An ill-conditioned system is unstable as its solution can change dramatically with tiny perturbations; thus, such a system rarely generates good results in a signal recovery problem.
 An under-determined system has fewer measurements than the number of unknowns; thus, it admits infinitely many solutions, and one can hardly determine the true solution using only the measurements.
 A standard approach to deal with ill-conditioned and under-determined systems is to add a signal-dependent regularization term in the recovery problem, which constrains the range of solutions.
-Popular methods include adding sparse and low-rank priors on the signals \cite{candes2006compressive, rudin1992tv, donoho2006compressive, richard2007compressive,recht2010matrix} and natural-image-like generators prior \cite{rakib2019generator, bora2017generator, hand2018phase}.
+Popular methods include adding sparse and low-rank priors on the signals \cite{candes2006compressive, rudin1992tv, donoho2006compressive, baraniuk2007compressive,recht2010matrix} and natural-image-like generators prior \cite{rakib2019generator, bora2017generator, hand2018phase}.
 Another approach is to capture multiple, diverse measurements of the scene that makes the modified imaging system well-condition and the reconstruction more accurate \cite{hua2020sweep,zheng2021simple}.
+Recently, a number of methods have been proposed that use deep networks to reconstruct images from lensless measurements \cite{khan2020flatnet,boominathan2020phlatcam,kristina2019learning,kristina2021untrained}.
+Some of these methods provide an exceptional improvement over traditional optimization-based methods.
+Nevertheless, deep learning-based methods in general, and end-to-end methods in particular, provide a huge variation in performance for simulated and real data (mainly because of mismatch in the simulated/actual mask-sensor-projector configuration and scenes).
+In contrast to deep learning methods, our method seeks to improve the conditioning of the underlying linear system and offer better generalization and robust results for arbitrary scenes without the need for any learning from data.

+Multiplexed illumination analysis is discussed in \cite{schechner2007multiplexlighting}, which shows how overall reconstruction SNR can be improved using coded illumination with Hadamard codes.
+Plenoptic imaging and noise analysis for reconstruction from multiplexed measurements are discussed in \cite{Wetzstein2012PMultiplexing}.
+Even though this paper is focused on lensless imaging with coded illumination, the noise analysis we discuss in Sec. \ref{sec:noise} follows similar arguments as \cite{schechner2007multiplexlighting,Wetzstein2012PMultiplexing} to show the relationship between reconstruction error and overall system conditioning and singular values.